Orange-OpenSource/fiware-cepheus/doc/manual.md

 # Introduction

-The goal of EspR4FastData is to provide a Complex Event Processor (CEP) at the gateway level with a NGSI 9/10 interface for the Fiware Data Handling GE.
+The goal of fiware-cepheus is to provide a Complex Event Processor (CEP) at the gateway level with a NGSI 9/10 interface for the Fiware Data Handling GE.

-EspR4FastData allows to locally process basic events (from data provided by sensors) and generate high-level aggregated events.
+fiware-cepheus allows to locally process basic events (from data provided by sensors) and generate high-level aggregated events.
 All input and output of events is done though HTTP requests conforming to the NGSI information model.

 # Glossary

 ##Fiware terms

-- Gateway / edge:  intermediary NGSI component, optional executing EspR4FastData (typically a RaspberryPi deployed near the sensors).
+- Gateway / edge:  intermediary NGSI component, optional executing fiware-cepheus (typically a RaspberryPi deployed near the sensors).
 - Sensors : NGSI capable devices that can transmit some data as Context Entities to other NGSI enabled components.

 ## NGSI terms